Code generation – Overview

 This is especially useful for mobile and web apps, where shipping unused code is expensive.

-- All names must be fully-qualified.
-If any name is unknown, the request will fail and no output will be returned.
+- All names must be fully qualified.
+If any name is unknown, the request fails and no output is returned.

 - When a message is included, any type references therein, such as from fields that refer to other message or enum types, are also included.